MASILab/Synb0-DISCO/README.md

 ```
 singularity pull docker://hansencb/synb0
 ```
-This will build synb0.simg in the current directory
+This will build synb0.simg in the current directory.
+Then to run:
 ```
 singularity run -e \
 -B INPUTS/:/INPUTS \